pytorch/torchtune/docs/source/examples/recipe_deepdive.rst

 Training Recipe Deep-Dive
 =========================

-This tutorial will walk you through the design of training-recipes in TorchTune.
+This tutorial will walk you through the design of training-recipes in torchtune.

 .. grid:: 1